Azure/azure-docs-sdk-java/docs-ref-services/latest/identity-readme.md

 When credentials cannot execute authentication due to one of the underlying resources required by the credential being unavailable on the machine, the`CredentialUnavailableException` is raised and it has a `message` attribute which describes why the credential is unavailable for authentication execution .
 When this exception is raised by `ChainedTokenCredential`, the message collects error messages from each credential in the chain.

+See the [troubleshooting guide](https://github.com/Azure/azure-sdk-for-java/blob/azure-identity_1.4.0/sdk/identity/azure-identity/TROUBLESHOOT.md) for details on how to diagnose various failure scenarios.
 ### Enable client logging

 Azure SDK for Java offers a consistent logging story to help aid in troubleshooting application errors and expedite